-These designs are often a tug of war between symmetry and more organic elements.
+These tattoo designs are often a tug of war between symmetry and more organic elements.

-We love these graphic bear tattoos because they capture the bear’s essence but have plenty of artistic flair.
+We love these graphic bear tattoos because they capture the bear’s essence but have plenty of artistic flairs.

-Bears are one of the many predatory animals that feature heavily in American traditional tattoo designs.
+Bears are one of the many animals that feature heavily in American traditional tattoo designs.

 American traditional tattoos were often worn by men who wanted to pay homage to their primal instincts and virility while flaunting their dominance over the natural world.

-Today, they’re worn by people of all genders as an homage to America’s history with ink.
+Today, traditional bear tattoos are worn by people of all genders as an homage to America’s history with ink.

 The details in these single needle bear tattoos are breathtaking.